wunderbrick/one-time-pad-guide/README.md

 Obviously there's some leeway here in how you can choose to do things as long as you heed the warnings above.
 Randomly generated secret keys and modular arithmetic are necessary to ensure the OTP is unbreakable.

 ### 4.)
 Encrypt Your Message
-If we have a really long stream of random letters and numbers for our key, it's a good idea to start our message with some characters from the key itself so the recipient will know where where in the key they should start decrypting.
-Let's use the first five characters we generated (although in a longer example you might want to use a longer sequence to reduce the likelihood that there are identical sequences in the key somewhere, however unlikely).
+If we have a really long stream of random letters and numbers for our key, it's a good idea to start our message with some characters from the key itself before the actual encrypted text so the recipient will know where in the key they should start decrypting.
+Let's use the first five characters we generated (although in a longer example you might want to use a longer sequence to reduce the likelihood that there are identical sequences in the key somewhere however unlikely).

 Our first five values were CQDCF.
-If I'm receiving this message from you, I'll find those sequences in my key and then start with the first character after that to decrypt.
+If I'm receiving this message from you, I'll find those characters in my key and then start with the first character after that to decrypt.

 Let's say you want to send the message "YOU NEED TO MOVE BEFORE 830" to your recipient.
 Write out the plaintext and the key below it for convenience: